-There may be no such thing as a “good” injury but there are some injuries that are worse than others.
+While there’s no such thing as a “good” injury, some injuries are worse than others.
 The worst of the worst are known as catastrophic injuries.
 These are the injuries that will change a person’s life forever.
-If you or a loved one has suffered this type of injury, and the injury was the result of someone else acting negligently, then it is worth it to contact a personal injury attorney to learn about your options.
+If you or a loved one has suffered this type of injury as a result of someone else acting negligently, you should contact a personal injury attorney to learn about your options.

 Your attorney can help you first by determining if you have a case.
 Even if someone’s negligence was the cause of the accident that caused your catastrophic injury, you must be able to prove it to a judge and/or jury.
-If you do not have the evidence and your case is not worth pursuing, your attorney can help you save the time and headache of pursuing something that is not likely to work out in your favor.
+If you don’t have the evidence and your case is not worth pursuing, your attorney can help you save the time and headache of pursuing something that is not likely to work out in your favor.

-Once we have determined that you have grounds for a case, we will gather evidence, look at the evidence the plaintiff will use to disprove our case, talk to experts who can testify on your behalf, speak to witnesses, ensure all injuries and doctor’s appointments are documented, and ensure that all paperwork is filed correctly and on time.
+Once I have determined that you have grounds for a case, I will gather evidence, look at the evidence the defense will use to disprove the case, talk to experts who can testify on your behalf, speak to witnesses, ensure all injuries and doctor’s appointments are documented, and ensure that all paperwork is filed correctly and on time.

-One of the first questions we are often asked is what qualifies as a catastrophic injury.
+One of the first questions I am often asked is what qualifies as a catastrophic injury.
 There are numerous types of injuries that fall into this category including:

 - Death.
-In this case, we can file a wrongful death lawsuit.
+In this case, I can file a wrongful death lawsuit.

-- Traumatic brain injury.
+- Traumatic brain injury (TBI).
 Many people are surprised to learn that TBIs are the leading cause of death in people 45 years or younger.

 - Paralysis.
 Spinal cord injuries are not the only cause of paralysis.
-Other causes include medical malpractice and back injuries.
+Other causes include medical malpractice and nerve injuries.

-- Bone fractures and brakes.
-Not only bone brakes and fractures are catastrophic injuries but those that involve long-term disability – such as a leg fractured in 20 places that requires numerous surgeries – can qualify as a catastrophic injury.
+- Bone fractures and breaks.
+A broken bone or fracture that leads to life-altering issues – such as a leg fractured in 20 places that requires numerous surgeries – can qualify as a catastrophic injury